Near Future in Spanish: As Easy as Ir + a + Infinitive

 chart showing the formula for the near future in spanish

-Take Note: The formula ir + a + infinitive means ‘going to’ in English.
-As you can see, the infinitive verb is key to conjugating the near future in both languages because it expresses the action someone is going to perform.
+Take Note: When the present conjugations of ir are followed by an infinitive, this structure means ‘going to’ in English.
+As you can see, infinitives are key to conjugating the near future in both languages because it expresses the action someone is going to perform.
 Without it, the information would be incomplete.

 Order of object and reflexive pronouns